Arthur J. Finkelstein

 Arthur Jay Finkelstein (May 18, 1945 – August 18, 2017) was a New York state-based Republican Party (GOP) consultant who worked for conservative and right-wing candidates in the United States, Canada, Israel, Central Europe, and Eastern Europe over four decades.

-With his brother, Ronald, Finkelstein ran a political consulting and survey-research firm based in Irvington, New York.
-His specialties were polling, strategy, message, media, ad placement, and advising on general campaign management.
+Finkelstein and his brother, Ronald, ran a political consulting firm in Irvington, New York, where he focused on polling, strategy, messaging, media, and campaign management.

 Early life and education

 Finkelstein grew up in a lower-middle-class Jewish family, living in Brooklyn's East New York section until age 11, then in Levittown, New York, and later Queens.
 He and his two brothers attended local public schools; Finkelstein ultimately graduated from Forest Hills High School.
 Their parents were immigrants from Eastern Europe, and the father worked as a cabdriver and did various jobs in the garment trade.
 While a student at Columbia University, Finkelstein interviewed and helped produce radio programs for author/philosopher Ayn Rand, and was a volunteer at the New York headquarters of the Draft Goldwater Committee in 1963–64 (the famous "Suite 3505").
 He eventually earned a bachelor's degree in economics and political science from Queens College in 1967.